Skip to content

 Option Description

-addresses Comma separated list of resolved addresses
+addresses Comma separated list of resolved records

 host Hostname that was looked up